-Getting Started with Online Course Design and Development Designing Online Courses: Models for Improvement Designing an online course shares many of the same elements and processes that go into designing a traditional face-to-face course, however the online environment brings a unique set of challenges that require special attention and a different approach.
-Faculty charged with
+Designing an online course shares many of the same elements and processes that go into designing a traditional face-to-face course, however the online environment brings a unique set of challenges that require special attention and a different approach.

 Online education didn’t invent cheating, but it does present unique challenges.
 This 20-page report provides proactive ways for meeting these challenges head on.

 Online Course Quality Assurance: Using Evaluations and Surveys to Improve Online Teaching and Learning

 In order to improve online programs, courses, and instruction, you have to first determine your goals, select metrics that will tell you what we want to know, analyze these metrics for clues about needed changes, and then make those changes.
 It may sound simple, but it isn’t.

 Of the many lessons learned from the early years of distance education one of the most persistent to remain, and thankfully so, is the fact that you cannot simply pluck an instructor out of the classroom, plug him into an online course, and expect him to be effective in this new and challenging medium.

 If you think the flexibility of online teaching also means that it’s OK to “wing it” now and then, you’d be wrong.
 If anything, you have to be more organized, more consistent and more prepared for anything than ever before.